MerosCrypto/Meros/docs/Protocol/Merit.md

 - The genesis block has a:
 	-  Nonce of 0.
 	-  Last hash of "MEROS_MAINNET", left padded with 0s until it has a length of 48 bytes.
-	-  0'd out aggregate field.
+	-  Zeroed out aggregate field.
-	-  0'd out miners field.
+	-  Zeroed out miners field.
 	-  Time of 0.
 	-  Proof of 0.
 	-  Empty list of records,